Creating a Basic Skill

 how are you because the question mark is missing.

-Skills in opsdroid are just Python Functions.
-As seen before, a decorator and a function together will allow opsdroid to do pretty much everything that you can imagine.
+Skills in opsdroid are just Python methods on a class.
+As seen before, a decorator and a method together will allow opsdroid to do pretty much everything that you can imagine.

 Let's write our function, so opsdroid knows what to trigger when a user writes the words